incrediblejagur/rsa_covid-19/README.md

 ## About WebScraper
  ```
-This is run every 10min and if changes are found it updates the data in our database.
+This is run every 10min and if changes are found it updates the data in our database.(heroku scheduler)
 The script uses puppeteer and cheerio to scrape the latest data from https://sacoronavirus.co.za/.
+To make it update in intervals locallay you can use the 'setInterval method' and run the automate.js script.
 ```

  ## Built With